samiraabnar/Reflect/README.md

 ```

 #### How to use our  code to  train a model independently:
-* For Image processing  models:
+* For image processing  models:
 ```
   python mnist_trainer.py \
   --model=cl_vff \